meena-erian/unicom/unicrm/README.md

 Unicrm provides CRM models, templates, and campaign tooling that can be dropped into any Django project.
 It depends on **django-unicom**, so make sure Unicom is installed and configured before proceeding.

+At a glance you get:

+- Models for `Company`, `Contact`, `MailingList`, `Subscription`, `Segment`, `TemplateVariable`, `Communication`, and `CommunicationMessage`.
+- Django-admin integration with code editors (via Django Ace) for template variables and segments, plus live previews.
+- A templating runtime that renders communications through a sandboxed Jinja2 environment (`unicrm.services.template_renderer`).
+- Staff dashboards at `/unicrm/communications/` showing campaign status, per-contact delivery metadata, and draft regeneration actions.
+- A template-variable API used by the TinyMCE integration to offer CRM placeholders.

 ## 1. Install

 Install the apps into your environment (order matters: Unicom first, then Unicrm):